seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 They have bereft; and do pronounce by me:
 Lingering perdition, worse than any death
 Can be at once, shall step by step attend
-You and your ways; whose wraths to guard you from--
+You and your ways; whose wraths to guard you from
-Which here, in this most desolate isle, else falls
+(Which here, in this most desolate isle, else falls
-Upon your heads--is nothing but heart-sorrow
+Upon your heads) is nothing but heart-sorrow
 And a clear life ensuing.

 *He vanishes in thunder; then, to soft music enter the Shapes again, and